AlexZeitler/http.js/README.md

 *Note: For advanced usage, the verbs `CONNECT`, `HEAD`, `OPTIONS`, `PATCH` and `TRACE` are also supported.
 Use the appropriate named functions to access these verbs.*

-## Discovering supported verbs
+## Discovering allowed verbs

-If you need to find out whether a specific verb is supported by a given url you can use the `http.isAllowed` function as follows:
+If you need to find out whether a specific verb is allowed by a given url you can use the `http.isAllowed` function as follows:

 ```javascript